Devidian/OmegaTweak/README.md

 ### Changes to Localisation.txt
 * Localisation for Geologist perk
 * Localisation for fistfight (german & english only yet)
-* Localisation for all perfectionist perks (german & english only yet)
+* Localisation for perfectionist perk (german & english only yet)

 ### Changes to entitygroups.xml
-* added new group with all +special zombies
+* added new group with all +special zombies (ToDo: A16 Zombies)

 ### Changes to spawning.xml
 * changed last entry for screamer horde to spawn zombies from special zombies group too